 What to expect

 If you are already integrated with NuORDER and switching to a new ERP, you will need a dedicated NuORDER Integration Consultant as well as a development resource for the new system integration (be sure to reach out to your Account Manager for pricing).
-The Project will follow the same general API or Flat File rollout & timeline as these Helpdesk articles (Typical Rollout Steps & Timeline: API Integrations / NuORDER Flat File FTP Integration) but with some added complexities:
+The Project will follow the same general API or Flat File rollout & timeline as these Helpdesk articles (Integration Patterns: Things to consider for a Flat File vs API Integration / NuORDER Flat File SFTP Integration) but with some added complexities:

 NuORDER required fields